“It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject...” (DfE 2013)

 At all stages, reading attainment is assessed, and gaps are addressed quickly and effectively for all pupils.
 For those pupils who still require input to develop their early reading skills, there is a sharp focus on ensuring that they rapidly gain phonic knowledge and language comprehension necessary to read through use of Read Write Inc and additional phonic lessons.
 For those who need to embed their phonetic skills, reading books connect closely to the phonics knowledge pupils are being taught.

-To promote a love of reading at Bolsover, we:
+To foster and promote a love of reading at Bolsover, we:

 Click on the above, underlined links to find out more about them.
 Keep reading below to find out more about Shared Reading, B.E.A.R and R.A.T Time.